latitudegames/thoth/README.md

 These two distinct code blocks are in `client/craco.config.js` with further instructions as to their use.

-**It is important to note** that *only one of the two configuration code blocks can be uncommented at a time* for the build to be valid.
-We hope to streamline this further soon.
+**It is important to note that:**  `only one of the two configuration code blocks can be uncommented at a time for the build to be valid.` We hope to streamline this further soon.

 ## Publishing @latitudegames/thoth-core

-In order to support code sharing with the Latitude API, changes we make to the `core` directory need to be published to GitHub Packages once tested and considered stable for use.
+In order to support code sharing with the Latitude API, any changes we make to the `core` directory need to be periodically published to GitHub Packages once tested and considered stable for use.

-Assuming your NPM_TOKEN is configured with `write:packages` permissions as described in the setup section above:
+Assuming your `NPM_TOKEN` is configured with `write:packages` permissions as described in the setup section above:

 1. Ensure the version in `core/package.json` is at least one minor version higher than the [last published version](https://github.com/latitudegames/thoth/packages/983711)
 2. run `cd core`